mengmeiye/mengmeiye.github.io/_pages/about.md

 ---

 I am a `Ph.D.
 Candidate'21` in the [Department of ECE at Rutgers University](https://www.ece.rutgers.edu/).
 I am very fortunate to be advised by [Dr. Sheng Wei](http://eceweb1.rutgers.edu/~sw891/) and work with our collaborators and colleagues.
 My research interests focus on the following areas:
-- `Hardware security` by leveraging hardware isolation techniques (e.g., ARM TrustZone and Intel SGX) on CPU-FPGA heterogeneous systems.
+- `Program/data confidentiality and integrity` by leveraging hardware isolation techniques (e.g., ARM TrustZone and Intel SGX) on CPU-FPGA heterogeneous systems.
 - `Program partitioning` to minimize the trusted computing base in the hardware isolation-based platforms.

 In particular, I am interested in offloading/partitioning compute-intensive applications (e.g., DNN execution) in mobile/IoT devices with security/privacy properties onto accelerators (e.g., FPGA) in edge/cloud platforms.
 I am also interested in applying the security techniques to support confidential computations in healthcare systems.